-Radiation therapy is the use of X-rays to treat tumors.
+Radiation therapy is the use of beams of energy to treat tumors.

 The beams can travel through outer structures, such as skin and bones, to reach the depth of the tumor and kill the tumor cells there.